William Barr: 'Vitally important' for Mueller to complete Russia probe

 Breaking News Emails

-WASHINGTON — President Donald Trump's nominee to serve as the next attorney general, William Barr, plans to tell Congress this week at his confirmation hearings that special counsel Robert Mueller's investigation of Russian interference in the 2016 campaign should continue unimpeded.
+WASHINGTON — President Donald Trump's nominee to serve as the next attorney general, William Barr, plans to tell Congress this week at his confirmation hearings that Robert Mueller's investigation of Russian interference in the 2016 campaign should continue unimpeded — and that the public should be informed of the results of that probe.

-Trump's vocal dissatisfaction with the Justice Department has sparked questions on Capitol Hill about his plans for special counsel Robert Mueller's investigation.
-This week, Barr — the man he's chosen to lead the department — has been expected to spend two days getting grilled about them by lawmakers, starting Tuesday.
+Trump's vocal dissatisfaction with the Justice Department has sparked questions on Capitol Hill about his plans for the Mueller investigation.
+Now Barr is expected to spend two days this week getting grilled by lawmakers about the investigation at his confirmation hearing, which starts Tuesday.

-Judiciary Committee Democrats — including at least three potential 2020 presidential contenders — have been expected to zero in on a memo nominee William Barr authored last year, in which he criticized special counsel Robert Mueller’s investigation into Russian interference in the 2016 election.
+Democrats on the Judiciary Committee — including at least three potential 2020 presidential contenders — have been expected to zero in on a memo Barr wrote last year, in which he criticized Mueller’s investigation into Russian interference in the 2016 election.

 Barr sent the document to Deputy Attorney General Rod Rosenstein and another official in the Justice Department who provides legal advice to the executive branch.

-It isn't the only Barr take on executive power or the Russia investigation that's resulted in raised eyebrows from congressional Democrats.
+It isn't the only Barr take on executive power or the Russia investigation that has raised eyebrows among congressional Democrats.

 Decades ago, when Barr served as President George H.W.
 Bush's attorney general, he criticized Iran-Contra independent counsel Lawrence Walsh, and was involved in the legal process that led to the pardons of half a dozen officials charged with lying to Congress during the scandal.

-Barr told The New York Times in November 2017 that there was nothing “inherently wrong” with Trump’s calls for further investigations into former secretary of state Hillary Clinton, and has said that there are still areas that could be investigated — though he also told The Washington Post the following year that he didn’t think it was appropriate to talk about throwing Clinton in jail or having her prosecuted.
+Barr told The New York Times in November 2017 that there was nothing “inherently wrong” with Trump’s calls for further investigations into former Secretary of State Hillary Clinton — though he also told The Washington Post the following year that he didn’t think it was appropriate to talk about throwing Clinton in jail or having her prosecuted.

-But back when he was first selected, Barr's track record — a largely conventional run at the DOJ and top private firms — was considered a top congressional selling point for a Trump appointee.
+But when Trump selected him, Barr's track record — a largely conventional run at the DOJ and top private firms — was considered a top congressional selling point for a Trump appointee.

-Barr, 68, who has been counsel at the Kirkland & Ellis law firm, previously served as the nation’s attorney general under President George H.W.
-Bush from 1991 until 1993 after an 18-year civil service career that began at the CIA.
+Barr, 68, who has been counsel at the Kirkland & Ellis law firm, was attorney general under the first President Bush from 1991 until 1993 after an 18-year civil service career that began at the CIA.

-Now, his statements about presidential power and the Mueller investigation are set to come under heavy scrutiny by Democrats, who have suggested that President Trump nominated Barr to replace Attorney General Jeff Sessions specifically because of those views.
+This week, as his confirmation hearings begin, his statements about presidential power and the Mueller investigation are set to come under heavy scrutiny by Democrats, who have suggested that Trump nominated Barr to replace Jeff Sessions specifically because of those views.

-“There’s no reason for a lawyer in private practice to [write a Mueller-critical memo] unless he was attempting to curry favor with President Trump and convey that he would protect the president,” Sen. Dianne Feinstein, D-Calif., ranking member on the Judiciary Committee, said last month soon after his selection.
+“There’s no reason for a lawyer in private practice to [write a Mueller-critical memo] unless he was attempting to curry favor with President Trump and convey that he would protect the president,” Sen. Dianne Feinstein, D-Calif., ranking member on the Judiciary Committee, said last month.

 What it means for Mueller that Rosenstein plans to leave DOJJan.
 10, 201905:53

-The document also prompted Senate Minority Leader Chuck Schumer, D-N.Y., to call on Trump as recently as last week to withdraw the nomination, saying that the memo revealed Barr was “fatally conflicted” about being able to oversee the Mueller investigation because he said Barr believes that presidents are “above the law.”
+The memo also prompted Senate Minority Leader Chuck Schumer, D-N.Y., to call on Trump as recently as last week to withdraw the nomination, saying that it revealed Barr was “fatally conflicted” about being able to oversee the Mueller investigation because Barr, Schumer said, believes that presidents are “above the law.”

 “Mr. Barr has an almost imperial view of the presidency, almost a king, not an elected leader.
 That much comes across in the memo because it doesn’t allow legal prophecies to work against a president who might be breaking the law,” Schumer said on the Senate floor.

-Still, after Sen. Amy Klobuchar, D-Minn., a member of the Judiciary Committee, met with Barr last week, she told reporters that the nominee had said “that he was not going to cut off the Mueller investigation, that he thought it should play out until it was completed.”
+Still, after Sen. Amy Klobuchar, D-Minn., a member of the Judiciary Committee, met with Barr last week, she told reporters that he had said “that he was not going to cut off the Mueller investigation, that he thought it should play out until it was completed.”

 “It generally felt like he would allow the report to be issued, but I would clearly want to ask him that under oath,” she said.